James-S-Santangelo/paper-rcourse/paper.md

 auto-generated website that presents the syllabus and materials and is easily modified by editing the course files on GitHub.

-Bullet point version (can be removed after discussion):

-* Students often learn coding skills and biology concepts separately, while this course fosters R coding skills in the context of learning statistics and ecology.
-* Course contains stand-alone lectures that outline broadly useful statistical methods.
-* Modular: lectures can be mixed and matched
-* This course is completely interactive: all lectures are designed to be delivered in a participatory live-coding format so that students learn experientally in real-time.
-* This course contains assignments that sharpen students' understanding and allow them to critically apply skills to new problems.
-* Students learn creativity and critical thinking through an open-ended, self-directed project that uses real ecological data.
-* Students learn skills for reproducible research throughout the course.
-* Course website - nice looking and easy to use
-* We have taught this course twice and have refined the materials based on previous teaching experience

 # Main Body

 ## Learning Objectives and Content

-The overarching objective of the course is to teach quantitative research methods that are reproducible and collaborative.
-The lectures are designed in three main groups: Programming in R and basic data wrangling and visualizations (lectures 1-5), exploratory data analysis, statistics and modelling (Lectures 6-12),  and reproducible science (Lectures 13-15).
-The following is a brief description of learning objectives of the lectures based on independent modules:
+The overarching objective of the course is to teach reproducible and collaborative quanititative research skills.
+The lectures are designed in three main groups: programming in R and basic data wrangling and visualizations (lectures 1-5), exploratory data analysis, statistics and modelling (Lectures 6-12),  and reproducible science (Lectures 13-15).
+The following is a brief description of learning objectives of the lectures:
 - Introductory R:
-  - **Lecture 1** starts with giving students an overview of the capabilities of R such as more efficient quantitative analysis of data compared to manual handling of spreadsheets, programming in R, and integrating analyses with generating reports using R Notebook (markdown syntax).
+  - **Lecture 1** provides an overview of the capabilities of R such as more efficient quantitative analysis of data compared to manual handling of spreadsheets, programming in R, and integrating analyses with generating reports using R Markdown.
   - **Lecture 2** introduces fundamental elements in programming with R such as vectors, data frames, basic operations and use of functions.
-  - **Lecture 3** introduces the concept of exploratory analysis of datasets with a focus on using `dplyr` [@dplyr] package.
+  - **Lecture 3** introduces the concept of exploratory analysis of datasets with a focus on using the `dplyr` [@dplyr] package.
   - **Lecture 4** objective is to learn the advantage  of using summary statistics and data visualization using `tidyverse` [@tidyverse] packages.
-  - **Lecture 5** builds on tidy data topic to learn transforming datasets to appropriate formats for different scientific questions and for reproducing existing figures.
+  - **Lecture 5** builds on tidy data topic to learn about transforming datasets to appropriate formats for different scientific questions and for reproducing existing figures.
 - Exploratory data analysis and statistical models:
   - **Lecture 6** focuses on approaches for cleaning up and preprocessing of raw data.
   - **Lecture 7** introduces basic descriptive and inferential statistical techniques such as linear models.
   - **Lecture 8** focuses on linear mixed effects models to